top of page

 The Case for Phasing In — and Helping Out

 Even among supporters of the $25 figure, there’s broad consensus that timing and structure matter.
 A gradual phase-in — say, over three to five years — could give businesses time to adjust, adapt, and plan for rising costs.
+Policy experts have also suggested pairing the hike with tax credits, training grants, or small-business support programs, ensuring that Main Street isn’t left behind in the pursuit of wage equity.

 “If we’re serious about raising wages, we need to be serious about helping employers shoulder it,” said Dr. Anirban Basu, a Baltimore-based economist and CEO of Sage Policy Group.
 “Otherwise, we risk doing more harm than good — especially for the small enterprises that make up the backbone of Maryland’s economy.”